Small Business Bookkeeping: A Beginner’s Guide

 External Consultants and Outsourcing

 When hiring external team members, keep in mind that some of the responsibility still falls to you as the proprietor.
-For instance, if you own a service-based business, a bookkeeper may still ask you to provide access to an online accounting system, pass along receipts, provide details for customer billing, or grant approval for major decisions that impact the bottom line.
+For instance, if you own a service-based business, a bookkeeper may still ask you to provide access to an online accounting system, pass along receipts, provide details for customer billing, or grant approval for vendor payments.

 How to Start Bookkeeping in a Small Business

-Establishing a strong financial foundation begins with a few simple steps:
+Establishing a strong financial foundation for your small business begins with a few simple steps:

-- Open the right accounts.
-Business accounts should always be kept separate from personal bank accounts.
-Additionally, it's important to recognize that the term "accounts" in bookkeeping refers to certain types of transactions, rather than to actual bank accounts.
+- Open The Right Accounts: Business accounts should always be kept separate from personal bank accounts.
+Additionally, it’s important to recognize that the term “accounts” in bookkeeping refers to certain types of transactions, rather than to actual business bank accounts.
 These accounts include assets, liabilities, revenues (income), expenses, and equity.

-- Choose a bookkeeping method.
-Just as there are different accounting methods, there are two different ways to handle bookkeeping: single-entry bookkeeping and double-entry bookkeeping.
+- Choose A Bookkeeping Method: Just as there are different accounting methods, there are two different ways to handle bookkeeping: single-entry bookkeeping and double-entry bookkeeping.
 Double-entry bookkeeping is the industry standard since it more accurately records and matches activity to every affected account.
 Most accounting software has options to work in both methods.

 Become Familiar with Bookkeeping Statements